 Medea Electronique was formed in 2006 in Athens, Greece, inspired by a play on words between Medea and Media.
 Comprising of a wide range of individual artists working collectively under the Medea Electronique name, the group shares a predisposition for innovation in the performing arts.
 Working in fields like music, video, design, painting, multimedia, robotics, interactive technology and media production, they allow the integration of their distinctive areas of research and practice to define a unique style in the realisation of their collective projects - these range from multimedia theatrical plays to experimental audio-visual shows, and from improvised noise music through to field recording and electroacoustic composition.

-Since 2009 the artist collective Medea Electronique has organized annually a 10-day experimental artist residency, Koumaria, near Sparta in Greece, focusing on improvisation and new media practices.
+Since 2009 the artist collective Medea Electronique has organized annually an experimental artist residency, Koumaria, near Sparta in Greece, focusing on improvisation and new media practices.
 Avant-garde artists from all over the world, inspired by the Greek natural landscape, come together to create a multicultural and cross-media ‘dialogue’ culminating in a collective presentation in Athens at the end of the residency.

 The goal of the residency is the creation of an educational experience for the participants that will inspire and exalt their future work.
 The cross-cultural dialogues that the residency engenders both create new artistic speculations and smelt older assumptions.
 Past residents have formed lasting friendships and new artistic partnerships.
 Medea Electronique, being an eclectic art collective, is interested in people from diverse cultural and artistic backgrounds.